Stormtrooper556/5413648-sands-python/README.md

 # Creating and manipulating signals project

-This project is about creating, manipulating and plotting signals.
+This project is about creating, manipulating, plotting and testing signals.
 In the repository you will find a file that contains all the functions of the signals.
-There are also files where the signals have been plotted and manipulated.
+There are also files where the signals have been tested and plotted/manipulated.

 ## How to run